oliviahogg/CuRichFluid/README.md

 The goal is to determine the optimal conditions for generating Cu-rich magmatic fluids.

-# A breakdown of the files including in CuRichFluid
+# A breakdown of the files included in CuRichFluid

 ## PetThermoTools_FC_Modelling.ipynb
 This code performs fractional crystallisation models using RhyoliteMELTS run through PetThermoTools, an open-source Python3 tool for performing phase equilibria calculations using the MELTS.
 Note, to run this code you will need to have alphaMELTS downloaded locally on your computer.
 See https://magmasource.caltech.edu/alphamelts/version2.php for how to do this.